WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Parameters**

 `fileObj`: str, dict-str
 - Any filepath data type supported by the function.
-Supported data types are: string filepath, or filepath dictionary.
+Supported data types are: filepath string, or filepath dictionary.

 `fileExt`: str ("csv")
 - Extension of the files to read.
 The default is 'csv'.